Lob City smash: Clippers beat Jazz 99-91, even series at 1-1 - News 12 Now

 TIP-INS

-Clippers: J.J.
-Redick shot 2 for 6 for 4 points and had five fouls. … Jordan fouled out with 52 seconds left in the game and Paul had four fouls. … Griffin received a technical in the first quarter; the team also had one in Game 1.
+Clippers: They made just eight trips to the free throw line. … Jordan fouled out with 52 seconds left in the game and Paul had four fouls. … Griffin received a technical in the first quarter; the team also had one in Game 1.

 UP NEXT